(Effective Fall 2016)

 - More Information about Renewable Energy Technologies

 This curriculum prepares students for jobs in industry as renewable energy technicians.
 Students develop the practical skills needed to install, troubleshoot, and maintain photovoltaic, wind turbine, and solar thermal systems.
-The course work includes theory and lab practice in energy fundamentals, sustainability, construction practices, electrical currents and wiring, mechanical piping, drawings, codes, and process controls.
+The course work includes theory and lab practice in energy fundamentals, sustainability, construction practices, electrical wiring, mechanical piping, drawings, codes, and process controls.
 A strong background in math, science and technical writing increases students' career opportunities.
 Graduates will also have the background needed to transfer to a four-year technology program.

 Employment opportunities with a wide range of renewable energy industry employers exist nationwide.
 Potential job titles include wind turbine installer, photovoltaic system installer, solar thermal system installer, renewable energy technician, renewable energy system designer, renewable energy sales representative, and renewable energy commissioning specialist.

 Two years of algebra and one year of physical science (physics recommended).
 Electrical, plumbing and HVAC trade skills courses are desirable, but not necessary.

 See the Tool List on the Renewable Energy Technologies major web page.